The v & A museum, dundee

-The Original Botanic Garden was founded by the University of St. Andrews in 1889 in the precincts of St. Mary's College by a group of enthusiasts led by Dr John Wilson.
-The original garden was about 0.1ha (0.25 acres) in size and consisted of 78 regularly-shaped beds laid out according to the Bentham and Hooker plant classification.
+The Original Botanic Garden was founded by the University of St. Andrews in 1889 in the precincts of St. Mary’s College by a group of enthusiasts led by Dr John Wilson

-Worldwide contact with other specialist gardens is maintained, for example, through seed exchanges.
 The Garden is recognised and registered by the International Union for the Conservation of Nature, and botanical and horticultural research is carried out there.
 It is well worth a visit.

 St Andrews Cathedral